 - 4-5 garlic cloves (crushed)

-- 2 tablespoon olive oil
+- 2 tablespoons olive oil

-- 1 tablespoon flour (or corn starch as a gluten free option)
+- 1 tablespoon flour (or cornstarch as a gluten-free option)

 - 2 teaspoons cumin powder

-- Jalapenos (Optional)
+- Jalapenos or green chilli (Optional)

 Instructions

-- Add eggplant over lentils, salt and cumin, cover the pot and lower the heat to medium.
-Let it simmer for another 25 minutes.
+- Add salt and cumin, cover the pot, and lower the heat to medium.

-- Serve at room temperature, with a side of salad and/or flatbread.
+- Serve at room temperature with a side of salad and/or flatbread.

 Notes